Optimal information gain at the onset of habituation to repeated stimuli

 (2) The model is very similar to (or a simplification of previous models) for adaptation in living systems, e.g., for adaptation in chemotaxis via activity-dependent methylation and demethylation.
 This should be made clearer.

 We apologize for having missed this point.
-Our choice has been motivated by the fact that we wanted to avoid any confusion between the usual definition of (perfect) adaptation and habituation.
-At any rate, we will add this clarification in the revised version.
+Our choice has been motivated by the fact that we wanted to avoid confusion between the usual definition of (perfect) adaptation and habituation.
+However, we now believe that this is not the case for the revised manuscript, and we now include chemotaxis as an example in Figure 1.

 (3) It remains unclear why this optimization principle is the most relevant one.
 While it makes sense to maximize the mutual information between stimulus and readout, there are various choices for what kind of dissipation is minimized.
 Why was \delta Q_R chosen and not, for instance, \dot{\Sigma}_int or the sum of both?
 How would the results change in that case?
 And how different are the results if the mutual information is not calculated for the strong stimulation input statistics but for the background one?